Clarifai/old-docs/applications.md

 The Base Workflow you choose will optimize custom trained models to use the knowledge base from the selected public model.
 For example, if you're training a custom model around food, you could choose the Food model to gain optimized results.
 We recommend choosing the General model if you're not sure which public model would best suit your inputs.

-Check out our <a href="/models" target="_self">model gallery</a> for a description of the select public models that can be used as a base workflow.
+Check out our [model gallery](https://www.clarifai.com/models) for a description of the select public models that can be used as a base workflow.
 Also note that you cannot change the Base Workflow of an app once it's created.

 #### Edit an Application